devayanipowar/Data-Science-Inventory/KNN/README.md

 	- Find distance between the new point and exsting points
 	- Sort them with the closest to farthest
 	- Choose top k points and assign the most common class to the new point.
-* This helps you to predict where the new point lies in
+* This would help you to predict where the new points are classified into

+> for example, We are trying to classify words into categories